-Some of those members have provided additional input to Part Two of this submission in relation to the specific legislation.
+Some of those members have provided additional input about the proposed legislation below.

-About Economic Abuse
+Economic Abuse

 Economic abuse is a form of family, domestic and sexual violence.
-It has significant and devastating impacts at an individual, community and societal level.
-Economic abuse can take various forms, including accruing debt or other liabilities in the other person's name, controlling all finances, not contributing to joint loans, not making shared financial decisions, withholding necessities, preventing someone from obtaining or remaining in employment, and stopping someone from accessing education or a means to become financially independent.
+It has significant and devastating impacts at an individual, community, and societal level.
+Economic abuse can take various forms, including accruing debt or other liabilities in the other person's name, not contributing to joint loans, controlling all finances, not making shared financial decisions, withholding necessities, preventing someone from obtaining or remaining in employment, and stopping someone from accessing education or a means to become financially independent.